hsogo/gazeparser/GazeParser/docs/rec/setup.rst

 2. Connect a camera unit to the Recorder PC.
 If the camera requires specific software, install them.

-3. Install GazeParser.Tracker to the Recorder PC.
+3. Install SimpleGazeTracker to the Recorder PC.

 4. Set a head- and chin-rest in front of a participant.
 Recording without a head- and chin-rest is not recommended.